 - quantifying coral reef carbonate budgets as a tool for understanding budget dynamics under different natural and anthropogenic drivers of change;

-- understanding the eco-morphodynamics of vegetated (especially mangrove-colonized) coasts – especially with a view to modelling the impacts of sea level rise and anthropogenic pressures on mangrove forests and their ecosystem services.
+- understanding the bio-morphodynamics of vegetated coasts – especially with a view to modelling the impacts of sea level rise and anthropogenic pressures on mangrove forests and their ecosystem services.

 Key areas of current research focus are in the central American region, South America, Western Caribbean, the central Indian Ocean, and the Coral Triangle regions.

 This theme uses a range of palaeoenvironmental, field monitoring (including using innovative sensors), remote sensing and, 2D and 3D numerical modelling techniques to investigate processes of sediment production, transfer and deposition from mountainous regions (source) to the coast (sink) over modern to geological timescales.

 - landslides and related hazards and landscape evolution in mountainous regions, and